 The depositor consulted with, and was assisted by, responsible personnel of CNH Industrial Capital America LLC in performing the review.
 In addition, portions of the review of legal matters and of the review of statistical information and the receivables files were performed with the assistance of third parties engaged by the depositor.
 The depositor determined the nature, extent and timing of the review and the sufficiency of the assistance provided by the third parties and by CNH Industrial Capital America LLC for purposes of its review.
-The depositor had ultimate authority and control over, and assumes all responsibility for, the review and the findings and conclusions of the review to itself.
+The depositor had ultimate authority and control over, and assumes all responsibility for, the review and the findings and conclusions of the review.
+The depositor attributes all findings and conclusions of the review to itself.